The Colony (novel): Reception

 Khatib of The New York Times says that the author's "observations are intercut with chapters focusing on each of the Colony’s members, in the past and present.
 Norlin is in full command of her characters’ histories and marshals a tremendous level of detail.

 The New Yorker says that the author, Norlin, "has a wonderfully unpredictable way of writing.
 It’s both journalistic and poetic, and she moves back and forth between the registers in a way that few writers can.
 She leans toward the reportorial, but there are beautiful sentences hidden throughout, and when you find one it just knocks you over."

 About the book

 This book was originally published in Sweden in 2023 by Weyler Förlag under the title Stacken, which translates to Ant Hill in English.
-And Slacken won the Vi magazine's 2024 literature prize.
+Stacken won the Vi magazine's 2024 literature prize.
 Before writing the book, Norlin herself went through a period of exhaustion.
 After this she developed a strong desire to be in the forest.
 Black ants became a source of inspiration for this book after they invaded her home.
 In this interview Norlin also discusses "group dynamics, anxiety, alpha females" and the desire to write.